joealden/corum-docs/src/development/3-iterations/3-changes.md

 Due to the fact that the code base it so large, even in early prototypes, I have left out displaying any code in this report from each stage.
 As mentioned before, the entire codebase and all of its history is available to view online in Github.
-I have tagged each prototype in the git repository so that the state of the codebase can been viewed exactly how it was.
+I have tagged each prototype in the Git repository so that the state of the codebase can been viewed exactly how it was.

 ### Prototype 1